 "It's nice to meet you, sir," Harry shook the man's hand.
 "Did you know my parents too?"

-"Yes, I did, I was two years older than them but I had the distinct pleasure of calling your parents friends especially after they graduated."
+"Yes, I did, I was two years older than them but I didn't have the distinct pleasure of calling your parents friends until after they graduated."

-"We have met before," she observed in a soft voice.
-"When you were born, I held you just like your mother held Daphne," she clarified after seeing Harry's confused look.
+"We've met before," Roxanne Greengrass observed in a soft voice, "When you were born, I held you just like your mother had held Daphne."
+Her cheeks were wet with tears.

 Cyrus looked over his shoulder to see the clock now read 10:50.
 "We should get to the platform.
 Harry and Daphne are going to need to find a compartment."